Functoriality of toric coherent-constructible correspondence: Abstract

 \section{Abstract}

-A morphism from a diagonalizable group $G$ to a torus of a toric variety $X$ induces an action of $G$ on $X$.
-We prove the category of ind-coherent sheaves on the quotient stack is equivalent to the category of constructible sheaves on a cover of a real torus with singular support contained in the FLTZ skeleton, extending Kuwagaki's nonequivariant coherent-constructible correspondence \cite{kuw16}.
-We also and investigate the functoriality of such correspondence.
+A morphism from a diagonalizable group $G$ to the torus of a toric variety $X$ induces an action of $G$ on $X$.
+We prove the category of ind-coherent sheaves on the quotient stack is equivalent to the category of sheaves on a cover of a real torus with singular supports contained in the FLTZ skeleton, extending Kuwagaki's nonequivariant coherent-constructible correspondence \cite{kuw16}.
+We also investigate the functoriality of such correspondence for toric morphisms and inclusions of orbit closures.